 - All of the mid-basin coliform counts were less than 10 cfu/100 mL (Section 2.3.7, page 15).
-The coliform counts at the Bloedel-Donovan recreational area (collected offshore from the swimming area) were slightly higher than mid-basin counts, but passed the freshwater Primary Contact Recreational bacteria standard for Washington in place prior to 2021 (see Section 2.3.7, page 15 for discussion of changes in standards). - The concentrations of trihalomethanes and haloacetic acids (THMs and HAAs) in Bellingham's treated drinking water have been increasing over time, but the concentrations of both types of disinfection by-products remained below the maximum contaminant levels of 0.080 mg/L and 0.060 mg/L, respectively (Section 2.3.8, page 16), and appear to be declining in recent years. - Monthly tributary samples were collected at 12 locations in the Lake Whatcom watershed (Section 3, page 56).
+The coliform counts at the Bloedel-Donovan recreational area (collected offshore from the swimming area) were slightly higher than mid-basin counts, but passed the freshwater Primary Contact Recreational bacteria standard for Washington in place prior to 2021 (see Section 2.3.7, page 15 for discussion of changes in standards). - The concentrations of trihalomethanes and haloacetic acids (THMs and HAAs) in Bellingham's treated drinking water have increased over time, but have been declining in recent years.
+The concentrations of both types of disinfection by-products remained below the maximum contaminant levels of 0.080 mg/L and 0.060 mg/L, respectively (Section 2.3.8, page 16). - Monthly tributary samples were collected at 12 locations in the Lake Whatcom watershed (Section 3, page 57).
 Most of the tributaries had low concentrations of total suspended solids, low alkalinities and conductivities, and low levels of nutrients (phosphorus and nitrogen).
-The residential streams had higher concentrations of total suspended solids, higher alkalinities and conductivities, higher coliform counts, and higher nutrient concentrations. - Hydrograph data were collected at Austin and Smith Creeks using rating curves developed with Aquarius software to calculate discharge (Section 4.1, page 77). - Storm runoff samples were collected in Austin Creek (two storm events), Euclid Creek (three storm events), and Silver Beach Creek (four storm events) using time-paced automated samplers (Section 4, page 77).
+The residential streams had higher concentrations of total suspended solids, higher alkalinities and conductivities, higher coliform counts, and higher nutrient concentrations. - Hydrograph data were collected at Austin and Smith Creeks using rating curves to calculate discharge (Section 4.1, page 78). - Storm runoff samples were collected in Carpenter Creek (five storm events), Olsen Creek (two storm events), and Smith Creek (two storm events) using time-paced automated samplers (Section 4, page 78).
 The water quality data are sent to the City of Bellingham for use in watershed modeling.